digaev/interactor-js/README.md

 }
 ```

-If you prefer to catch and handle errors instead of checking for `failure` every time you can do the following:
+Checking for `failure` every time may not always can be convenient, instead, you can throw errors from the organizer:

 ```ts
 class StrictOrganizer extends Organizer {